samboy/lunacy/mmLunacyDNS/README.md

 `mmLunacyDNS` currently has no UNIX/BSD/Linux daemonization support (but it can be made a daemon with `Duende` included with MaraDNS).
-It does, however, install and run as a Windows service; a binary is in the top-level `bin/` folder.
+It does, however, install and run as a Windows service; a binary is in the top-level `bin/` folder (see the "Windows binary" section below).

 # Configuration file format

 mmLunacyDNS uses a Lua script as a configuration file.

-From that file, it gets the string bindIp, which is the IP mmLunacyDNS binds to.
+From that file, it gets the string `bindIp`, which is the IP mmLunacyDNS binds to.  `bindIp` is a top-level global variable.

 Once it binds to the IP, every time mmLunacyDNS gets a query, it runs the lua function processQuery, which takes as its input a